graffou/agravic/README.md

 where the executable is launched.

-gprintf outputs show up in the terminal as you launch simulations.
+gprintf outputs show up in the terminal as you launch simulations. gprintf ouputs show up in the HDMI console as well, but anything but chars is ignored (colors and other types).
+This explains the slightly corrupt output seens on the HDMI console.

 ### Run the non-regression tests:
     make nonreg